MichalPetryka/LiteNetLib4Mirror/README.md

 # IL2CPP Warning!
 With IL2CPP, IPv6 is only supported on Unity 2018.3.6f1 and later because of this:
 ![alt text](unity2018.3.6f1il2cpp.png)
+Also, aocket Reuse Address option isn't available in IL2CPP.

 # Credits
 RevenantX - for LiteNetLib